 “Fat and lazy,” she replied, looking over at me.
-“Are you really going to go see that girl’s birthday?
+“Are you really going to that girl’s birthday party?
 Isn’t she, umm… not very nice?”

 Yeah, I may have said a thing or two about Paige while Izzy and I were playing video games before.
 Plus, she’d seen her back at Amber’s own party.
 Grimacing, I shook my head.
 “Don’t really have much of a choice.
 It’s a whole ‘rich people’ thing.
 Her family’s rich, mine is rich, we have to play nice at times like this.
 According to Mom, it wasn’t even Paige who wanted to invite me.
 It was more ‘her family inviting our family’, with me as the proxy.”
 Rolling my eyes, I added, “Fun, huh?”

 “Super,” came the simple response, before Izzy turned a bit more to face me directly.
 “Your umm, your mom asked if I wanted to go, cuz there’s supposed to be a lot of different kids there, even my age.
 It’s a whole thing.
 The Banners invited half the people in the city, it seems like.
 But I… I told her I wasn’t sure if you wanted company.
 Or, you know… some kid tagging along.”

 That made me do a double-take, blinking at her.
 “Wasn’t sure I wanted–sure, Izzy.
 I mean, I’ll take all the back-up I can get.
 And you’re not just some kid, you’re–” Realizing I had no idea how to finish that sentence, I settled on doubling down with, “You’re not just some kid.
 Besides, if Paige is awful, I’ll just retreat to the tweens area and hang out with you.”